-For most MRI scans, you do not need to do anything to prepare for the scan.
-Sometimes we will advise you not to eat before your scan.
+We will advise you not to eat before your scan.
 Your appointment letter will tell you how long before the scan to stop.

 Please contact us using the number on your appointment letter if you have any of the following; even if you have been told you can have an MRI scan: